Join our Young People’s Advisory Group

 What will I get out of joining?

-We want to involve children and young people (aged 8 -18) because you can give us a valuable insight into the work that we do and help us to improve the overall research experience for everyone.
+We want to involve children and young people (aged from 8 to 17) because you can give us a valuable insight into the work that we do and help us to improve the overall research experience for everyone.

 A Parents & Carers parallel group has also been set up to advise on research and so are also welcome to attend.
 During research discussions we ask parents and carers to join a separate room from the young people.